oblakeerickson/branches/README.md

 ## Usage

+Just type:

+    $ branches

-Type `branches` from the command line inside of a git repo.
+from the command line inside of a git repo.

+If you have a lot of branches you can combine(pipe) `branches` with the `head` command like this:

+    $ branches | head

 ## Contributing